simonmichael/hledger/MANUAL.md

 #### Transaction prices

 When recording an amount, you can also record its price in another commodity.
-This represents the exchange rate that was applied within this transaction (or to be precise, within the posting).
+This documents an exchange rate that was applied within this transaction (or to be precise, within the posting).
 There are three ways to specify a transaction price:

 1. Write the unit price (exchange rate) explicitly as `@ UNITPRICE` after the amount: